XpiritBV/ContainerWorkshop2018/docs/Lab5-Environments.md

 Docker Compose is the tool of choice for this lab to manage compositions of containers.
 It allows you to use a command-line interface, similar to the Docker CLI, to interact with compositions defined in a `docker-compose.yml` file.
 There are other tools that allow the creation of compositions, such as the YAML files of Kubernetes.
 You will use Docker Compose in this lab.

 To become familiar with Docker Compose you will first start a container based on a YAML file using `docker-compose.exe`.
-Take a look at the Visual Studio solution and examine the `docker-compose.ci.build.yml` file.
+Create a file named `docker-compose.ci.build.yml` and add the following content to it:

 ```
 version: '3'

 services:
   ci-build:
-    image: microsoft/aspnetcore-build:1.0-2.0
+    image: microsoft/dotnet:2.1-sdk
     volumes:
       - .:/src
     working_dir: /src
-    command: /bin/bash -c "dotnet restore ./RetroGaming2017.sln ...
+    command: /bin/bash -c "dotnet restore ./ContainerWorkshop.sln && dotnet publish ./ContainerWorkshop.sln -c Release -o ./obj/Docker/publish"
 ```

-The definitions in the compose file describe a service called `ci-build` that uses the image `microsoft/aspnetcore-build:1.0-2.0` and has a volume mapping to the root of the source code.
+The definitions in the compose file describe a service called `ci-build` that uses the image `microsoft/dotnet:2.1-sdk` and has a volume mapping to the root of the source code.
 The command starts a build in the working directory `src`.

 Start this composition by executing the command from the root of the Visual Studio solution where the Docker Compose YAML files are located:
 ```